jinghuazhao/Mixed-Models/README.md

 2. **[JSS](JSS)**.
 [Bayesian Linear Mixed Model with Polygenic Effects](JSS/paper.pdf)
-extends work reported in the above paper to the Bayesian framework, incorporating a variety of implementations often seen in literature for general statistics but also specialised software initially developed for plant genetics.
+extends work reported in the above paper to the Bayesian framework, incorporating a variety of implementations often seen in literature for general statistics besides specialised software initially developed for plant genetics.

 3. **[GxE](GxE)**.
 An analysis utilises both frequentist and Bayesian approaches to the study of GxE interaction.